zero-to-mastery/resources/HowtoInterviewforCodeJobs.md

 * [Remote Dev Job Sites](http://bit.ly/2NSgGe1) Here is a list of remote development jobs sites/companies/resources compiled by Misha, a member/contributor from our community.

-### Coding Challenges

-* [Codewars](https://www.codewars.com/): A place to challenge yourself and hone your coding skills.
-See if you can find any fellow ZTM students on there and team up!

-* [CodeSignal](https://www.codesignal.com): Formerly CodeFights, this site has real-world coding questions as well as challenges to keep your skills sharp and help you prepare for interviews.

-* [HackerRank](https://www.hackerrank.com/): A place where you can practice coding, prepare for interviews, and get hired.

 ### Guides

 * [How to Write A Killer Software Engineering Résumé](https://medium.freecodecamp.org/writing-a-killer-software-engineering-resume-b11c91ef699d): A fantastic breakdown of the essential components that make up a résumé.
 The impact statements within the **_Employment_** and **_Project_** sections in particular are especially worthwhile.
 Highly recommended as virtually every company requires them, whether or not you use résumés to get your job.